rfjakob/gocryptfs/README.md

 Design
 ------
 * Authenticated encryption of file contents using AES-GCM-128
- * 96 bit nonce that starts from a random value and counts up
+ * Because GCM handles blocks of arbitrary size, there is no special handling for the last file block
+ * 4096 byte blocks per default
+ * 28 bytes of overhead per block (16 bytes auth tag, 12 byte nonce)
  * uses openssl through [spacemonkeygo/openssl](https://github.com/spacemonkeygo/openssl)
    for a 3x speedup compared to `crypto/cipher`
+* Per-write unique 96 bit nonces
+ * starts from a random value (generated at mount time) and counts up
-* AES-CBC filename encryption
+* Flename encryption using AES-CBC-128
+ * Padded to 16-byte blocks acc. to [RFC5652 section 6.3](https://tools.ietf.org/html/rfc5652#section-6.3)
+ * base64 encoded acc. to [RFC4648 section 5](https://tools.ietf.org/html/rfc4648#section-5)

 Current Status
 --------------
-* Work in progress
+Not ready for anything but testing and debugging

+* File and directory creation and deletion works
+* Thread-safe nonce generation works
+* Filename and content encryption works
  * Key is set to static all-zero
-* Not ready for anything but testing and debugging
+* Reading and writing works
+* Streaming performance is already reasonable
+ * But we should be able to get another 50% speedup
+* Symlinks and hard links not yet implemented
+* Memory usage is insane

 Install
 -------